agplusman/kata-gpt/gpt_instructions.md

 C. Architectural Style
 Use the star ratings from starst.txt to recommend a final software architecture style (e.g., layered, modular monolith, microkernel, microservices).
 Ensure the selected style aligns with top architectural characteristics.
 (MUST OPEN starst.txt).
 Do not make up star ratings!

-Output Table 3 -  displaying the chosen Architectural Style alongside its star ratings (for each architectural characteristic) and those of ALL the alternative styles.
+Output Table 3 -  displaying the chosen Architectural Style alongside its star ratings (for each architectural characteristic) and those of ALL the other styles.
 Provide reasons and trade-offs for the chosen style, detailing and justifying your decision.

 D. Database Schema
 Output Table 6: Design schema and  show how you would design to uncouple the schema for distributed systems.
 Group these uncoupled components as Quanta.